 5. Email Security, Inside and Outside the Gateway

 Emails are the most vulnerable to Ransomware, so it is imperative to ramp up email security.
-Secure email gateways ensure the filtering of all email communications, along with activation of URL defenses and attachment sandboxing.
+Secure email gateways ensure the filtering of all email communications, along with activation of URL defences and attachment sandboxing.
 As a result, threats are detected proactively and prevent the transferring of.
 Whilst preventing email phishing scams should occur, paying attention to post-delivery protection is also important.
 There are various technologies available that can display warning banners within emails to alert the end-users so they can avoid opening them.

 Sophos, a leading cybersecurity solution provider provides various email security and advanced threat protection options.